knowit/snappysense/aws-iot-backend/DATA-MODEL.md

 DynamoDB table name: `snappy_device`.
 Primary key: `device`.
 Sort key: `class`.

+Note that a device name cannot match any class name or the string `all`.
+(This is probably a bug having to do with the control message protocol; it should be fixed.)

 TODO: It's possible that the `reading_interval` on a device should be per factor and not for the device as a whole, and that the default `reading_interval` for a factor should be stored in `FACTOR`.